pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 `rbs prototype` is a command to generate RBS files from Ruby code.
 I'll use this command in the demonstration later.

-## Steep

-## RBS Rails
+## Other tools

-It is `rbs_rails`.

-`rbs_rails` is a gem to generate RBS files from Ruby on Rails applications.
-I'll also use this gem in the demonstration later.
+In this demonstration, I'll use these tools too.
+They are Steep and RBS Rails.
+I do not describe them in detail in this talk.
+See the GitHub repository for more information.

 ## Editor integration